kaustubhsridhar/kaustubhsridhar.github.io/index.md

 [//]: #  <a href="https://www.seas.upenn.edu/~weimerj">James Weimer</a> and <a href="https://www.cis.upenn.edu/~sokolsky/">Oleg Sokolsky</a>.

-My research interests span reinforcement learning (RL), learning for dynamics and control (L4DC), and robust deep learning with applications in cloud-computing, robotics, and cyber-physical systems.
+My research interests span reinforcement learning (RL), learning for dynamics and control (L4DC), and robust deep learning.
+Further, robotics, cloud computing, cyber-physical systems (think autonomous vehicles, electric grids, etc.), and operations research interest me as application domains for reinforcement learning and deep learning.

 Before starting my PhD, I graduated with honors from the <a href="https://www.iitb.ac.in/">Indian Institute of Technology Bombay</a> in 2019.